joshbegley/nyt-latest/previous.md

 https://nytimes.com/2024/05/01/us/pandas-china-san-diego-zoo.html

 **Veteran Collected Benefits After Lying About Purple Heart, U.S. Says**\
-`Sharon Toney-Finch, who served in Iraq in 2010, was charged with fraudulently claiming to have a Purple Heart and with defrauding the Department of Veterans Affairs.`\
+`Sharon Toney-Finch, who served in Iraq, was charged with fraudulently claiming to have a Purple Heart and with defrauding the Department of Veterans Affairs.`\
 https://nytimes.com/2024/05/01/nyregion/veteran-charged-purple-heart-fraud.html

 **‘Lack of Further Progress’ on Inflation Keeps Interest Rates High**\